GKalliatakis/DisplaceNet/README.md

 </a>
 <br>

-[Human Rights Archive](https://github.com/GKalliatakis/Human-Rights-Archive-CNNs) is the core set of our dataset, which has been used to train DisplaceNet.
+[Human Rights Archive](https://github.com/GKalliatakis/Human-Rights-Archive-CNNs) is the core set of the dataset which has been used to train DisplaceNet.

 The constructed dataset contains 609 images of displaced people and the same number of non displaced people counterparts for training, as well as 100 images collected from the web for testing and validation.